shanduur/shanduur.github.io/content/posts/2025/0706-cosi-getting-started/index.md

        --create-namespace
    ```

-## Step 3: Configure BucketClass and BucketAccessClass
+## Classes

 ### Define a BucketClass
 A `BucketClass` specifies storage policies.
-Below, we create two classes—one that deletes buckets automatically and another that retains them:
+Below, we create two classes - one that deletes buckets automatically and another that retains them:

 ```yaml
 # delete-policy.yaml